TacType Ceramic Keycaps Review | The Zirconia Ceramic Alternative

 TacType 26

-The stems are made of PC and are attached to the underside of the ceramic keycaps.
+The stems are made of PC material and are attached to the back of the ceramic keycap.

 クーポンコード「GREENKEYS」を使用すると$59.00以上の注文で$5.00オフ